Singer/Producer, SG Lewis, 28: Elton John, Dua Lipa, and Chic's Nile Rodgers are Paying Attention

 “I wanted to take the love and euphoria of the original [“More Than a Woman”] and place it in the context of the dance floor whilst keeping the original very much intact,” Lewis said in a press release.
 “Making this [aptly-named “SG’s Paradise] Edit” made me dream of the post-pandemic dance floors that are within touching distance now.”

 FR&B shimmied and dipped across the Bee Gees dance floor recently, with this peek at “Tragedy” and several of its covers:

 SG’s ‘23: AudioLust & HigherLove

-By the time February rolls around, Lewis’s second album, AudioLust & HigherLove will have streamed its way into the planet’s consciousness.
+By the time February rolled around, Lewis’s second album, AudioLust & HigherLove did its thing, was dropped and streamed its way into the planet’s consciousness.
 A raucously ambitious project, it actually dares to draw on Daft Punk and (hold on to your Appletini!) yacht rock as key influences!

 In fact, it’s been reported that Lewis discovered the wonders of yacht rock by stumbling onto Steely Dan and Hall & Oates during lockdown!
 Can a collab with Donald Fagan or a remix of “Kiss on My List” be far behind?

 In a recent NME (New Musical Express)/UK cover story and interview, Lewis whets our appetite: “The whole process felt more song-focused than sound-focused,” he asserted.
 “The last record [times] was very much about studying a period in time and elements of that music, whereas this was very much focused on the songs.”